 Introduction

+Frame anonymization (FA) is an EDP CPE feature available when MLO is supported.(#1312)

-Some unencrypted fields in Beacon frames and individually addressed frames contain values that facilitate presence monitoring, determining the continued presence of a non-AP MLD even if the long-term identity of the non-AP MLD cannot be determined.
+Frame anonymization addresses unencrypted fields and elements in Beacon frames and individually addressed frames contain values that facilitate presence monitoring of a non-AP MLD (#1068), i.e., (#1314)determining the continued presence of a non-AP MLD even if the long-term identity of the non-AP MLD cannot be determined.
 Presence monitoring can be a threat to privacy of the user of the non-AP MLD.
 User privacy can be improved by shortening the presence monitoring time windows(#Ed).
 It is possible to limit presence monitoring time windows by doing (re)association as defined in 11.3 (Authentication and association).
 However, (re)association results in leaving State 4 and introduces a loss in connectivity that could create a negative user experience.

-<The above paragraph is currently focused on presence monitoring of non-AP MLDs only.
-To accommodate BPE, the paragraph can be updated to cover presence monitoring of AP also.>

-Frame anonymization (FA) is an EDP feature available when MLO is supported.
+(#1312)

-The unencrypted fields that facilitate presence monitoring of a non-AP MLD are:
+The unencrypted fields and elements that facilitate presence monitoring of a non-AP MLD are:

-AID of associated non-AP MLDs.
+AID and other fields and elements derived from the AID(#1313,#1503)(#1068).

-Address 1 (on the downlink) and Address 2 (on the uplink) that contains the MAC address of the affiliated STA of the non-AP MLD on the link on which the frame is transmitted.
+Address 1 (on the downlink) and Address 2 (on the uplink)(#1068).

-<To accommodate BPE, the above bullet can be generalized to cover BSSID as well>

 Sequence Number (SN).